coreos/quay-docs/issues/no-create-permission.md

 [Robot accounts](/glossary/robot-accounts.html), despite living under your username or organization name, do not normally possess the ability to create repositories in that namespace for security reasons.

-For a user-owned robot account, a repository must be created by the user first, and then permissions granted to the robot account in the repository's [admin panel](/glossary/repo-admin.html) to pull and/or push to that repository.
+For a user-owned robot account, a repository must be created by the user first, and then permissions granted to the robot account in the [repository permissions table](/guides/repo-permissions.html) to pull and/or push to that repository.

 For an organization-owned robot account, a robot account can be granted permission to create repositories if placed under a [team](/glossary/team.html) with the `creator` permission.
 Otherwise, a robot account must be granted individual permissions.